aaroncouch/developerweek_2020_workshop/README.md

 <a name="influxdb"></a>
 #### InfluxDB

 InfluxDB will be our time series datastore.
-Since InfluxDB work very well with Telegraf and Grafana, the choice was very easy to make.
+Since InfluxDB works very well with Telegraf and Grafana, the choice was very easy to make.

 <a name="grafana"></a>